ChinaKnowledge.de -

 Oct 30, 2011 © Ulrich Theobald

-Meanwhile, at the northern frontier a serious change had taken place.
-The Northern Zhou empire had conquered its neighbouring state, the Northern Qi 北齊 (550-577) and thus controlled the whole north and west of China.
-The Northern Zhou dynasty itself was destroyed by general Yang Jian 楊堅, who founded the Sui Dynasty 隋 (581-618).
-For Yang Jian, it was an easy game to conquer the small state of Chen in the south and to reunite China under his rule.
+Meanwhile, at the northern frontier, a profound change had taken place.
+The Northern Zhou empire had conquered its neighbouring state, the Northern Qi, and thus controlled China's whole north and west.
+The Northern Zhou dynasty was destroyed by general Yang Jian 楊堅 (541-604), who founded the Sui dynasty 隋 (581-618).
+For Yang Jian, it was an easy game to conquer the small state of Chen in the south and to reunite the whole of China.

 Table 1.
 Rulers of the Chen Dynasty 陳 (557-589)